input-output-hk/mithril/mithril-stm/README.md

 ```

 # ToDo list once we go public
-- [ ] Upload mithril-core to crates.io
+- [ ] Upload mithril-stm to crates.io
 - [ ] Ensure that the badges are working
 - [ ] Update links for crates and docs
 - [ ] Error handling